 The feedback received from customers of DRS has emphasised the importance of appointees, being actively involved in the market place.
 Customers who ask us to appoint a third party expect the appointee to not only have the technical skills to carry out a third party appointment, but also to be recognised in the market place as someone actively involved in their skill or geographical area.

+Candidates who are invited to attend a training/assessment course must successfully complete both the training course and subsequent interview.
 The interview panel will be testing that the candidate not only has technical ability to act as a third party but also has the appropriate aptitude.

-Candidates who wish to be considered for a panel appointment should provide a brief summary of his/her working circumstances and type of work dealt with over the previous two years.
+Candidates who wish to be considered for a panel appointment should provide a brief summary of his/her working circumstances and type of work dealt with over the previous 2 years.
 While mention can be given to work received from the DRS or other RICS panels the emphasis will be on the work which has been dealt with as part of the surveyor's day to day work particularly that which demonstrates active involvement in the market.
 The summary, typically not more than around 500 words (although more information can be provided if the surveyor requires) should cover the following topics: